RED-NOMAD7/dnd/content/Stolen Files/RSF FILE 2.md

 draft:
 tags:
 ---
 ***After what happened 681 years back, the RSF have kept tabs on Arcadia and the other worlds orbiting Lethos.
 Cant say I blame them, the Arcadian war does seem to grow more each day.
-Be careful with anything related to arcadia, files like these remind me just how big of a tinderbox is waiting to be lit***
+Be careful with anything related to arcadia, files like these remind me just how big of a tinderbox is waiting to be lit-Alice***

 ***RSF STAR SYSTEM MONITORING REPORT***
 SUBJECT STAR SYSTEM: LEPHOR